 Much like the science research program, students in the robotics program have the ability to contribute their individual skills onto a project.
 Skills include coding, manufacturing, and creating potential designs for the robot.

-“If you’re not good at one thing, you can do something else,” junior Julia Bilik says.
+“If you’re not good at one thing, you can do something else,” said Julia Bilik, a junior.
 “For example, you don’t have to be good at coding, you can instead draw or build the robot itself.”

-Bilik advises to be “open to learning about new things” in the robotics program.
+Bilik advises being “open to learning about new things” in the robotics program.
 Throughout the duration of the course, she was able to heavily expand her skill set.

 The robotics program requires constant communication and group work with team members.
 It also requires staying late after school and working on projects, which shows the dedication students in this program have on their projects.